thechelsuk/uk.thechels.cod/_pages/fix-my-street.md

 - Shopping trolley with rubbish and bedding abandoned on railway bridge, 5th December :- [8505680](https://www.fixmystreet.com/report/8505680)
 - Multiple potholes/ tyre track potholes, 5th December :- [8505491](https://www.fixmystreet.com/report/8505491)
 - A Tree overhanging/overgrown limb problem has been found, 5th December :- [8505488](https://www.fixmystreet.com/report/8505488)
-- A Tree is damaged problem has been found, 5th December :- [8505342](https://www.fixmystreet.com/report/8505342)
-- Traffic Light sequence causing long tail backs of traffic coming from Gloucester, 5th December :- [8505112](https://www.fixmystreet.com/report/8505112)
-- I was cycling down kayte lane on 03/12/2025 at 5.40pm, the lane has no street lighting and the on coming car headlights dazzled my view of the road and i went into this pot hole.
-This pot hole is very deep and large and difficult to swerve around it.
-I've badly injured my leg and head.
-This pot hole is very dangerous for cyclists who use this road frequently., 5th December :- [8505025](https://www.fixmystreet.com/report/8505025)
-- Large pothole, 5th December :- [8504870](https://www.fixmystreet.com/report/8504870)
-- Turning right from Cheltenham Road onto Greyhound gardens; the filter is only letting one or two cars though at a time, 5th December :- [8504725](https://www.fixmystreet.com/report/8504725)
-- Two large potholes on Willersey Road, near #17, 5th December :- [8504652](https://www.fixmystreet.com/report/8504652)
-- Road needs sweeping of huge amount of fallen leaves, 5th December :- [8504477](https://www.fixmystreet.com/report/8504477)
-- Manhole on pavement broken, 5th December :- [8504433](https://www.fixmystreet.com/report/8504433)
-- Extremely deep potholes that have reopened, 5th December :- [8504161](https://www.fixmystreet.com/report/8504161)

 <!-- fix_marker ends -->